sveninja/cancer-studies-pipeline/README.md

 ## Overview

-Goal of this project was to build a pipeline for retrival, processing, and analysis of a chosen data set to answer a specific research question.
+Goal of this project was to build a pipeline for retrieval, processing, and analysis of a chosen data set to answer a specific research question.

 ### Part 1: Data retrival, unpacking, and organization